Masutangu/Masutangu.github.io/_posts/2019-10-22-data-intensive-note-4.md

 The problem here is that **the total order of operations only emerges after you have collected all of the operations**.
 If another node has generated some operations, but you don’t yet know what they are, you cannot construct the final ordering of operations: the unknown operations from the other node may need to be inserted at various positions in the total order.

-To conclude: in order to implement something like a uniqueness constraint for usernames, it’s not sufficient to have a total ordering of operations—you also need to know when that order is finalized.
+To conclude: **in order to implement something like a uniqueness constraint for usernames, it’s not sufficient to have a total ordering of operations**—you also need to know when that order is finalized.

 This idea of knowing when your total order is finalized is captured in the topic of **total order broadcast**.